bluetardis/pinteresting/NotesPB.md

 ## 3. Install Devise
-We are following the readme from the devise github page
+We are following the readme from the [Devise github page](https://github.com/plataformatec/devise)

 ```
 rails generate devise:install
 ```
 This will then give us some steps to follow.

 ### Devise secret key
-Pinterest/config/initializers/devise.rb
+*/config/initializers/devise.rb*

 If devise asks or says it cannot find a secret key, copy and paste the key the terminal gives you and place it in your devise.rb like so:

-terminal
+(Run from the bash terminal)

 ```
 Devise.setup do |config|